Peliha-ip/Shellfish-Reigns/README.md

 - Cone snails have very deadly poison.
 If they sting a player, wither, slowness, weakness, nausea, and poison are granted to them.
 So, just like in real life, do not touch it.
 - Crafting a conch shell with a goat horn results in the ocean horn.
 Ocean horns attract nearby aquatic animals and repel aquatic monsters.
 - Barnacles can spawn on underwater structures or slow underwater mobs like turtles or whales as jockeys.
 They're mostly found on whales, turtles, shipwrecks, ruins, and monuments.
+- Triggerfish can be very aggressive while in love mode or next to triggerfishspawn blocks.
+That's why the best thing you can do in this situation is to swim away without surfacing, because their territory gets bigger the closer you are to the surface.
+Their bite does a lot of damage; that's why divers fear them more than sharks.

 Advancements:
 - Brace for the Mace (Collect the crustacean staff)